hulkman125/ceg3120-Harvey/Project-3/README.md

     b)following the configurations:
          ![alt text](config.png)

-    c) "systemctl restart haproxy" is the command to restart the haproxy.
+    c) "sudo systemctl restart haproxy.service" is the command to restart the haproxy.

     d) the resources were my notes from class.